Explore a sample of undergraduate courses offered by the UW–Madison Department of Counseling Psychology.

 An introduction to the intersectionality framework in the United States to enhance skills necessary for culturally responsive awareness and interactions, with specific emphasis on how to think critically about and hold multiple perspectives and how to prepare for service learning.

-COUN PSY 230 — Races and the Developing Child
+COUN PSY 230 — Race and the Developing Child

 3 credits